Performing Arts Series

 Ticket Sales and Reserved Seating

-Advance ticket sales, or the set aside of reserved seating, is strictly prohibited.
+Advance ticket sales or reserved seating is strictly prohibited.

 Sale of Merchandise

-Merchandise may be sold before or after the performance.
-Tables (2.5’ x 6’) needed to display any merchandise will be provided upon request.
+Merchandise may be sold before or after the performance, but all sales will be handled solely by the performers.
+A table needed to display any merchandise will be provided upon request.

-Performers are encouraged, though not required, to host a reception in conjunction with their performance.
+Performers may hold, but are not required, to host a reception in conjunction with their performance.
 Receptions are held in the Atrium Gallery, located at the entrance to the auditorium.
 The preparation, consumption or distribution of food or beverages is not permitted in the auditorium.

 Food and Non Alcoholic Beverages

-A reception may be held before or after the event, or during a scheduled intermission.
-In the event a reception is held, the performer is responsible for providing all food, beverages, service ware, napkins and table clothes.
+A reception may be held before or after the event.
+If a reception is held, the performer is responsible for providing all food, beverages, service ware, and napkins.
 The use of any polystyrene-composed food packaging or service ware is prohibited.
 All food and beverages, containers, and utensils must be disposed of in the proper receptacles.
 Recyclable materials must be sorted and deposited in the appropriate containers.
-Tables (2.5’ x 6’) and chairs will be provided upon request.
+Tables and chairs will be provided upon request.

 The City assumes no legal or financial responsibility or liability for the storage, sale, or distribution of any food or beverage.